 Notes:

-The work on the early part of the tree is credited to Rev Grosvenor Bartelot F.S.A. who wrote a book called "The History of Fifehead Magdalen Church and Manor".
+The work on the early part of the family tree is credited to Rev Grosvenor Bartelot F.S.A. who wrote a book called "The History of Fifehead Magdalen Church and Manor".
 From about 1700, the tree is supposedly derived from the records of the Somerset Historical and Archeological Society Proceedings for 1890.
 From around 1850, the compilation is credited (at least in part) to Rev R.A.
-Newman (Rowey) during the 1950s.
-My father did some work on it - I think mainly he consolidated the information passed on to him, and I in turn did the same when I transcribed the "tree" onto a large sheet of tracing paper which I was able to copy and send to some family members.
+Newman (Rowie) during the 1950s.
+My father did some work on it, I think mainly by consolidating the information passed on to him.
+I in turn did the same when I transcribed the "tree" onto a large sheet of tracing paper which I was able to copy and send to some family members.
 This web-site is an extension of that work and includes contributions from many sources, particularly in relation to non-Newman branches of my family history.

-I hope I have given adequate credit for contributions and I offer my sincere apologies if I have failed to do so; anyway, I should especially like to thank my cousins Ian Caldwell, Marion Paynter and Oliver Suffield for the very valuable assistance they have given me; and my very special thanks go also to Ray Farnsworth now living at Freelands in Alnwick.
+I hope I have given adequate credit for contributions and I offer my sincere apologies if I have failed to do so; anyway, I should especially like to thank my cousins Ian Caldwell, Marion Paynter and Oliver Suffield for the very valuable assistance they have given me; and my very special thanks go also to Ray Farnsworth who lived at the old Paynter family home Freelands in Alnwick.

-* Since I first wrote this page, I have been contacted by Jerry Gandolfo, one of many American descendent of Francis Newman who I had hitherto understood to have died in the USA without issue.
-Shortly afterwards I was contacted by Cliff Ranson, another descendent of Francis who offered yet more information about his fascinating life-story.
-I have also been contacted by John Newman (living in Devon in the UK) and three of his cousins living in New Zealand.
-All these people have provided me with valuable information, for which I am very grateful.
+I am also very grateful to several American descendants of Francis Newman who I had hitherto understood to have died in the USA without issue.
+These include Jerry Gandolfo, Cliff Ranson (now deceased) and David Chuddleigh all of whom have given me valuable assistance.
+I have also been assisted by my cousin John Newman (now sadly deceased) and three of his cousins living in New Zealand.
 I have also become a member of the Newman Name Society who have given me permission to reproduce part of their April 1998 issue of The Newman Chronicle relating to the Fifehead Newmans.
+Finally, I'm endebted to Harold Biggs (whose wife descends from the Fifehead Newmans through Francis Newman and his US descendants) who has provided me with huge amounts of research that has helped dispel some of the myths from the family's history.

 It is hoped that the web site will attract feedback from family members and others who knew or knew of members of the family.
 If anyone finds the site of interest or can help me add to it or correct it, please contact me (Chris Newman) at chris@newman-family-tree.net .